fico-xpress/insight-dashboards/readme.md

 ```html
 <link href="css/dashboardframework.css" rel="stylesheet" type="text/css">
 ```
-Tiles occupy the full width and height of the parent column.
+Tiles occupy the full width of the parent column.
+Tile height should be set with CSS.

 dashboard1.vdl:
 ```html